-The positive effects of art and music therapy on serious illnesses have been the focus of many recent studies.
-The results show that music engagement, visual arts, creative movement activities and expressive writing greatly impact mood and provide positive health effects for those who are suffering from chronic illness and mental illness.
+The positive effects of music and art therapy on serious illnesses have been the focus of many recent studies.
+The results show that music engagement, visual arts, creative movement activities and expressive writing significantly impact mood and provide positive health effects for those who are suffering from chronic illness and mental illness.

-While chronic diseases are a nationwide problem, visual art and music therapy has been studied in cases of diabetes and cardiovascular disease as well as psychosocial problems.
-Some of the positive effects that music and art therapy can have include:
+While chronic diseases are a nationwide problem, music and art therapy have been studied in cases of diabetes and cardiovascular disease as well as psychosocial problems.
+Some of the positive effects that music and art therapy can have on individuals include:

 - Reduce symptoms